How To Refinance A Second Home

 When looking to refinance, there are restrictions on how high your LTV can go, meaning you need to leave a certain amount of equity in the property.
 The maximum LTV will be slightly lower on a second home than it would on a primary property in order to mitigate risk.

 On a primary property, in order to do a rate/term refinance, the maximum LTV depending on loan type could be as high as 97%, meaning you would only need 3% equity.
 In contrast, for a rate-term refinance on a second home, you need at least 10% equity or 90% LTV.
-If you want to take cash out of a primary property, the maximum LTV on a primary home is 80% compared to 75% on a second home, 20% equity vs. 25%.
+If you want to take cash out of a primary property, the maximum LTV on a primary home is 80% compared to 75% on a second home, with 20% equity vs. 25%.